mattn/algia/README.md

 COMMANDS:
    timeline, tl  show timeline
-   note, n       post new note
+   post, n       post new note
-   reply, n      reply to the note renote, b     renote the note vote, v       vote the note help, h       Shows a list of commands or help for one command
+   reply, r      reply to the note repost, b     repost the note like, l       like the note help, h       Shows a list of commands or help for one command

 GLOBAL OPTIONS: